jhands0/from-scratch-in-c/hexdump/README.md

 # hexdump

-An xxd like program that creates a hexdump of any file
+An xxd like program that creates a hexdump of any text or file

 ## Getting Started